Where to Base Yourself for a First Trip to Rome

 Testaccio — Local Flavor and Real Value

-South of the center, Testaccio is the foodie’s Rome, home to the famous market, classic offal-led trattorias and a nightlife scene that locals actually use.
+South of the center, Testaccio is the foodie’s Rome, home to the famous market, classic offal-led trattorias and an evening food scene that locals actually use.
 It feels lived-in rather than staged for tourists, and prices reflect that.

 Which Rome Neighborhood Is Right for You?